bra1nDump/ai-task-vscode/README.md

 # [Beta] How to search for errors

+- The extension analyzes your application's stderr and stdout in real time to detect issues.
+Once an error or issue is found, it proactively searches for solutions or relevant GitHub issues to help you resolve it.
-As we said previously - you don't need to do anything.
-You don't need to trigger the search manually.
+- You don't need to trigger the search manually.
 As you work, the extension operates quietly in the background, and will show you the results when it finds something relevant to your errors.

 # How to install